 - In my measurement, I see that 1 cup dried beans is about 7oz on the scale.
 So 1 pound dried beans typically yields a bit more than 2 cups dried beans.
 As the beans cook, they will expand to yield roughly 5 cups of cooked beans

 - One (15-ounce) can equals about 1-1/2 cups cooked beans.
 This measurement is super handy to know if you want to use your own Instant Pot Black Beans in recipes that call for canned black beans.

 Do we have to soak beans before cooking?

 Great news!
 You do NOT have to soak black beans before cooking them in the Instant Pot.
 While soaking beans overnight may help to soften them and make them cook faster, the high heat of a pressure cooker takes care of all of that for you.

-Plus, soaking beans before cooking them may strip them of essential nutrients.
 For this no soak black beans recipe, you can just put them right into your Instant Pot and cook them to nutritious perfection in about 35 minutes!